aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 - specify the number of points by which the text that follows the field should be moved horizontally from the left edge of the column, frame, or text box
 - specify the number of points by which the text that follows the field should be moved left, right, up or down

-The folowing code example shows how to add the ADVANCE Field using DOM to a paragraph in a document.
+The following code example shows how to add the ADVANCE Field using DOM to a paragraph in a document.

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertAdvanceFieldWithOutDocumentBuilder.py" >}}